 There is a collection of AutoFill lists that Excel recognizes and refers to every time you use the feature.
 However, you can add your own lists to the collection, which extends the series Excel recognizes.

 For example, the company we are working on may have to write down the name of some office materials every day.
-So, instead of writing the name of the materials every time, we can use our own list to autofill the name of the materials.
+So, instead of writing the names of the materials every time, we can use our own custom list to autofill the names of the materials.

-- First, we will go to the Option menu from the File.
+- First, we will go to the Options menu from the File.

 - Select the Advanced.